karlseguin/gerb/readme.md

 3. ParseFile(path string, useCache bool)

 Unless `useCache` is set to `false`, an internal cache is used to avoid having to parse the same content (based on the content's hash).
-The cache is currently dumb and will hold onto references forever.
+The cache will automatically evict old items.

 Once you have a template, you use the `Render` method to output the template to the specified `io.Writer` using the specified data.
 Data must be a `map[string]interface{}`.